Lowest Mortgage Rate in Canada. Starting from 2.99%

 However, the government borrowing necessary for such relief may eventually result in increased taxes and higher interest rates — as government spending can often come at an economic cost that's paid later.

-What about reducing Canadian inter-provincial trade barriers to buffer the impact?
+Reducing Canadian inter-provincial trade barriers will help buffer the impact

-Several experts have mentioned that reducing trade barriers within Canada — yes, that means between provinces — might provide an economic boost when we need it most.
+Several experts have mentioned that reducing trade barriers within Canada might provide an economic boost when we need it most.
 According to Internal Trade Minister Anand, it could "lower prices by up to 15%, boost productivity by up to 7% and add up to $200B to the domestic economy."
 (CBC News, Feb.
 5, 2025).

 More free-flowing internal trade could also ease international partners' access to Canadian goods.